devsinha10/devsinha10/README.md

 ### ⚽ Outside of Finance

-- 🏃‍♂️ Weekly 11-a-side football at UCL
+- 🏃‍♂️ Captain of 11-a-side football team at UCL
 - 🕹️ Sim racing enthusiast | Big fan of **FC Barcelona**
 - 📍London-based, originally from NYC